FIWARE-RoboticsGE/Robotics/docs/i_and_a_guide.rst

 As said before we have two kinds of agents in the platform so different questions are proposed in the two cases.
-Rcm master doesn't have the standard configuration file init.cfg but uses an hidden file .init.cfg that looks the same but with only the list of the ports opened for inbound communication; this instance directly controls the robotics data so further creates and uses the sqlite database file named robotics_data.db.
+Rcm master doesn't have the standard configuration file init.cfg but uses a hidden file .init.cfg that looks the same but with only the list of ports opened for inbound communication; this instance directly controls the robotics data so further creates and uses the sqlite database file named robotics_data.db.
-Rcm robot uses the standard configuration file and need a name for the platform instance and the ip address where to find rcm master too.
+Rcm robot uses the standard configuration file and needs a name for the platform instance and the ip address where to find rcm master too.

 Don't forget that the list of ports for inbound communication should be configured